samuelreh/tomatoharvest/README.md

   task: harvest task
 ```

-You can create a config for a specific project as well:
+#### Project Config

-Create a file called /path_to_project/.toma/config.yaml with options:
+You can create a config for a specific project as well.
+Create a file called `path_to_project/.toma/config.yaml` with options:
 ```yaml
   project: different harvest project
   task: harvest task
 ```

-You can also create a seperate list for a project by creating an empty file at /path_to_project/.toma/list.yaml
+You can also create a seperate list for a project by creating an empty file at `path_to_project/.toma/list.yaml`

 ## Contributing